sponkaren/sponkaren.github.io/content/posts/rope_sim.md

 ---
 title: "Rope Simulation in C++"
-summary: "Personal project implemented in group assignment -->"
+summary: "Personal project implemented in the 4th Group Game at TGA -->"
 tags: ["gameplay","physics"]
 ShowToc: false
 TocOpen: true
-Weight: 3
+Weight: 5
-# cover:
-#   image: "images/ropeCover.png"
+background: "../../images/ropeCover.png"
 ---

 This is a personal project that I ended up adding to a group project at TGA.<br/>